SoheilKhodayari/JAW/README.md

 ```
 For example, `python3 driver.py 1 5` crawls websites with id one to five from `hpg_crawler/sites/sitemap.py`.

+### Running With Docker

+- Specify which website you want to crawl in `docker-compose.yml` under the `command` field
+- Spawn an instance of the crawler by `./run.docker.sh`.

 For more information about the web crawler of JAW, see [here](docs/crawler.md).